shinyscorpion/task_bunny/README.md

 :ok = TaskBunny.SyncPublisher.push(SampleJob, %{"id" => 123123})
 ```

-You will see the worker invokes the job and see `SampleJob was invoked with ID=123123` in your logger output.
+The worker invokes the job with `SampleJob was invoked with ID=123123` in your logger output.

 ## Design topics and features